-Q: How did you prepare yourself to change careers and work as a professional artist?September 27, 2014
+Q: How did you prepare yourself to change careers and work as a professional artist?Setembro 27, 2014

 A: At the age of 33 I was a Lieutenant in the Navy, working as computer analyst at the Pentagon.
 I was very unhappy with my job.
 I began looking for something else to do and discovered The Art League School in Alexandria, VA.
 I enrolled in classes with Lisa Semerad, then spent the next two years developing my drawing skills using black and white media (charcoal, pencils, conte crayon, etc.).

 After that I moved on to color media and began studying soft pastel with Diane Tesler.
 During this time I was still in the Navy, working the midnight shift at the Pentagon and taking art classes during the day.
 I was a very motivated student.